machine mastery

 • Quick and consistent

-• Creates flat, level surface
+• Creates perfectly flat surface

 • Reduces edge gaps